Birding the Desert National Wildlife Range

 DNWR area map

 Corn Creek.
 A desert oasis with springs, ponds, running water, cottonwood and mulberry trees, the remnants of an orchard, and a pasture, all of which is surrounded by open desert scrub and mesquite-sanddune woodlands.
-This is the number one, best place to look for desert birds around Las Vegas.
+Historically, this has been the number one, best place to look for desert birds around Las Vegas.

 Mormon Well Road.
 This historic road passes through low- and middle-elevation Mojave Desert Scrub, sagebrush flats, Pinyon-Juniper Woodlands, a Yellow-Pine Forest, and rocky canyons, providing a variety of habitats with a variety of desert bird species.
 This long, rough road offers a bit of a backcountry adventure and some hard-core desert birding.

-Birding Around Las Vegas Southern Nevada Birds Glossary Copyright, Conditions, Disclaimer Jim Boone's Home Page
+Birding Around Las Vegas Southern Nevada Birds Glossary Copyright, Conditions, Disclaimer Home

 Google Ads